 Ohio’s contributory fault laws can help you avoid liability after hitting a bike rider.
 If the bike rider was 51% or more at fault, the bike rider could not hold you financially liable for damages.
 Proving fault can also help you prove you were not guilty of criminal charges after hitting a bike rider.

-Contact the Cincinnati Criminal Law Attorneys at Suhre & Associates, LLC For Help Today
+Contact the Cincinnati Criminal Law Attorneys at Suhre & Associates DUI and Criminal Defense Lawyers For Help Today

-For more information, contact the Criminal Law attorneys at Suhre & Associates, LLC give us a call today at (513) 333-0014 or visit us at our Cincinnati Law Office.
+For more information, contact the Criminal Law attorneys at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at (513) 333-0014 or visit us at our Cincinnati Law Office.

 600 Vine Street, Suite 1004